This blog is part of a five-part series. I recommend starting here: Enterprise Security Services– Security for the Cloud Age

 C) The third option is to integrate with another SAML IDP provider.
 In this case, the Identity Authentication service forward the authentication request to another SAML IDP provider.
 It is also called “proxy mode”.
 The Identity Authentication service acts as a proxy and does not store the relevant user data.
 So why not use it without an Identity Authentication service?
 Perhaps you remember the section before: SAP delivers one integration point to SAP cloud applications and SAP is only able to deliver cloud applications which are ready to use with a known Identity Authentication service.
 A nice side effect is that most customers also like this approach, because the SAP administrators have a clear responsibility interface to corporate security: The Identity Authentication service.

-Note: If you build your own freestyle application as a partner or customer on SAP Cloud Platform, you can still replace the Identity Authentication service with any SAML IDP.
+Note: If you build your own freestyle application as a partner or customer on SAP Business Technology Platform, you can still replace the Identity Authentication service with any SAML IDP.

 Please note that there are many possible combinations.
 In this blog, I will cover the scenarios that make up 80% of all use cases.
 Some of the more special topicsinclude: